-Robert L. Erwin has been our president since we became a publicly traded company in August 2008.
-Mr. Erwin led Large Scale Biology Corporation from its founding in 1988 through 2003, including a successful initial public offering in 2000, and continued as non-executive chairman until 2006.
-He served as chairman of Icon Genetics AG from 1999 until its acquisition by a subsidiary of Bayer AG in 2006.
-From 2004 through 2007, Mr. Erwin served as managing director of Bio-Strategic Directors LLC, providing consulting services to the life sciences industry.
-He is currently chairman of Novici Biotech, a private biotechnology company, and a director of Resolve Therapeutics.
+Robert L. Erwin has been our President since we became a publicly traded company in August 2008.
+Mr. Erwin led Large Scale Biology Corporation from its founding in 1988 through 2003, including a successful initial public offering in 2000, and continued as non-executive Chairman until 2006.
+He served as Chairman of Icon Genetics AG from 1999 until its acquisition by a subsidiary of Bayer AG in 2006.
+Mr. Erwin recently served as Managing Director of Bio-Strategic Directors LLC, providing consulting services to the life sciences industry.
+He is currently Chairman of Novici Biotech, a private biotechnology company and a Director of Oryn Therapeutics.
 Mr. Erwin's non-profit work focuses on applying scientific advances to clinical medicine, especially in the field of oncology.
-He is co-founder, president and director of the Marti Nelson Cancer Foundation, Oncology.
-Mr. Erwin received his B.S. in Zoology with honors and M.S. in Genetics from Louisiana State University.
+He is co-founder, President and Director of the Marti Nelson Cancer Foundation, Oncology.
+Mr. Erwin received his BS degree with Honors in Zoology and an MS degree in Genetics from Louisiana State University.